waterbycounty

 What's happening with rivers in Wayne County right now?

-Wayne County's primary USGS streamgage on the CHICKASAWHAY RIVER is currently reading 3,500 cubic feet per second — 131% of the long-term mean of 2,668.13 cfs.
+Wayne County's primary USGS streamgage on the CHICKASAWHAY RIVER has a pipeline snapshot of 3,500 cubic feet per second — 131% of the long-term mean of 2,668.13 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Wayne County water compare to the Mississippi average?